Casablanca Port of Call

-The main attraction in Casablanca is the immense King Hassan II Mosque, and iconic image if the city and one of the few open to non-Muslims.
-The Shrine of Sidi Abderrahman is off-limits, but walking their along the beach is pleasant and there's a bustling neighbourhood around it to explore.
-The old town (medina), is small and a good way to experience a traditional feel of Morocco, while the Corniche is where you'll find modern nightclubs, hotels and Western restaurants.
+The main attraction in Casablanca is the immense King Hassan II Mosque, which is the iconic image of the city and one of the few mosques in Morocco open to non-Muslims.
+The coastal Shrine of Sidi Abderrahman is off-limits, but walking there along the beach is pleasant and there's a bustling neighbourhood around it to explore.
+The old town (medina), is small and a good way to experience a more traditional aspect of Morocco, while the Corniche is where you'll find modern nightclubs, hotels and Western restaurants.

 La Cigale: energetic bar and restaurant with live music